ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/Homework/HW0.md

   ![raw](../Resources/HW0-raw.png)

-  - save the page
+  - save the file
     + You can also use shortcut ctrl+s(windows) or cmd+s(mac)
     + Use the correct file extension ipynb instead of txt
     + Use the correct format All Files instead of text
-    + If you know how to install and use command **wget**, you can use the following command in the CLI(use the url of the raw file).
+    + If you know how to install and use command **wget**, you can use the following command at the Terminal (Mac/Linux) or Command Prompt (Windows)(use the url of the raw file).
     ~~~~~
     wget https://raw.githubusercontent.com/ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/main/Slides/00_Python_Basics.ipynb
     ~~~~~